tommasosettimi/audioMLalgorithms/README.md

 This project was developed as part of the 'Music Information Retrieval' [course](https://www.upf.edu/web/smc/music-information-retrieval) of the master's programme 'Sound and Music Computing' at Pompeu Fabra University (Barcelona, Spain).

 #

 ## DL-music-genre-classifier

 ### Summary

-The model was developed using a combination of Machine Learning (Support Vector Machine, Logistic Regression) and Deep Learning (Multi-Layer perceptron) techniques for music genre classification.
-The project is divided into three parts:

-.
-In the 'notebooks' folder are three python jupyter notebooks:
+This model was developed using a combination of Machine Learning (Support Vector Machine, Logistic Regression) and Deep Learning (Multi-Layer perceptron) techniques for music genre classification.
+The project is divided into three python jupyter notebooks:

-1)

-2)

-3)

-1. Classifier implementation with scikit-learn notebook

-Logistic Regression, Support Vector Machines and Multi Layer Perceptron with a pipeline to structure categorical and numerical data.
+1) **Genre_classification_1.ipynb**: classifier implementation with a pipeline to structure categorical and numerical data thorugh scikit-learn, Logistic regression, SVMs and MLPC (Multi-Layer perceptron).

-2. Some more classification tests notebook

-This is a previous iteration than (1.), it shows other preprocessing pipelines that are probably less efficient and more prone to error.

-3. Some tests with Keras notebook

-Testing the classification using Keras, experiment with models, loss functions and metrics.
+2) **Genre_classification_2.ipynb**: additional classifier implementation with other pre-processing pipelines.

+3) **Genre_classification_2.ipynb**: testing the classifications through metrics and loss functions with Keras.

 ### Credits

 This project was developed as part of the 'Advance Topics in Sound and Music Computing' [course](https://www.upf.edu/web/smc/advance-topics-in-smc) of the master's programme 'Sound and Music Computing' at Pompeu Fabra University (Barcelona, Spain).